Daily Press Briefing. Tom Casey, Deputy Spokesman. FULL STREAMING VIDEO. Washington, DC. September 26, 2007, 1:42 p.m. EDT. PODCAST OF THIS ARTICLE |

 (The briefing was concluded at 2:09 p.m.)
 DPB # 181 Released on October 15, 2007

-echnorati Tags: and or and or stress caused by the 9/11 disaster with low birth weight and 1958 Edsel Pacer 4dr sedan and Researchers set new record for brightness of quantum dots
+echnorati Tags: State Department and video or Burma and NORTH KOREA TURKEY or stress caused by the 9/11 disaster with low birth weight and 1958 Edsel Pacer 4dr sedan and Researchers set new record for brightness of quantum dots

 No comments: